 - If Amazon does not invite a company they can also reach out by contacting Amazon directly

-- The process of getting an invitation is based on Amazon’s judgement of what makes sense for Amazon’s business
+- The process of getting an invitation is based on Amazon’s judgment of what makes sense for Amazon’s business

-- Amazon will contact companies and ask for their consent in joining Amazon Vendor Central, Amazon Seller central or both)
+- Amazon will contact companies and ask for their consent to joining Amazon Vendor Central, Amazon Seller central, or both)